======================================================================

 Ishikawa and supervised by Sato, began work on a successor to the

-Master System almost immediately after its launch.
-Another competitor
+Master System almost immediately after the system's launch.
+Another

-arose in Japan in 1987 when Japanese computer giant NEC released the
+competitor in Japan arose in 1987, when Japanese computer giant NEC

 Sega released its next console, the 16-bit Mega Drive, in Japan on